Building the Changelog

 Parsing Frontmatter

 Frontmatter enables us to add complexity to our content.
-It’s content has to be made up of YAML at the very top of the body and must begin and end with three dashes --- as such.
+It’s content has to be made up of YAML at the very top of the body and must begin and end with three dashes ---

 ---